 Few fruits are as versatile as the tomato—we use them to top salads and in sandwiches, they’re the base of ketchup, barbecue sauce, and other popular condiments, and they add both a sweet and savory flavor to soups, stews, gravies, and sauces.
 Southern Italian cuisine wouldn’t be the same without them, and classics like spaghetti & meatballs and pizza might have never been created if not for tomatoes.
-But what our doctors love most are the many health benefits of tomatoes.
+But are you aware of the many health benefits of tomatoes?

-One medium red tomato contains 22 calories, one gram of protein, 0.25 grams of fat, 4.78 grams of carbs, 1.5 grams of fiber, and 3.23 grams of sugar, according to the USDA.
-It also contains significant sources of vitamin A (20 percent of the recommended daily allowance) and vitamin C (28 percent of the RDA).
+One medium red tomato contains 22 calories, one gram of protein, 0.25 grams of fat, 4.86 grams of carbs, 1.5 grams of fiber, and 3.29 grams of sugar, according to the USDA.
+It also contains significant sources of vitamin A and vitamin C.

 Tomatoes originated in Ecuador, Chile, Bolivia, and Peru and were cultivated by the Aztecs and Incas as early as 700 A.D., but they didn’t arrive in Europe until the 16th century.
 Europeans originally believed that tomatoes were poisonous, so the plants were used mainly for decoration until they were incorporated into Spanish and Italian cuisines in the 17th and 18th centuries.

-There are more than 20,000 known varieties of tomatoes in the world and the most popular ones include beefsteak, grape, and Roma.
+There are thousands of known varieties of tomatoes in the world and the most popular ones include beefsteak, grape, and Roma.
 They come in a wide array of colors such as red, pink, white, black, purple, brown, green, and yellow.

 6 Health Benefits of Tomatoes

-Here are six ways that tomatoes can keep you healthy.
-Your bones, eyes, hair, and kidney will thank you!
+Here are six ways that tomatoes can play an important role in a healthy diet.
+Your bones, eyes, hair, and kidneys will thank you!

 #1.
 Tomatoes contain lycopene, which is good for your heart, skin, and more.
-Lycopene is one of multiple carotenoids (pigments that act as antioxidants to protect your cells) naturally found in tomatoes.
-Studies show that it can lower your blood pressure, cholesterol, and oxidative stress levels, as well as reduce your risk of suffering from a stroke.
+Lycopene is one of multiple carotenoids (pigments that act as antioxidants which have shown to have positive impacts on cells and overall health) naturally found in tomatoes.
+Studies have shown that it may lower your blood pressure, cholesterol, and oxidative stress levels, as well as reduce your risk of suffering from a stroke.
 Lycopene has also been shown to have positive effects on skin and hair health.
-For more information about lycopene, check out “Impressive Lycopene Benefits: Reduces Stroke By 59%.”

 #2.
 They can protect your bones.
-Tomatoes are rich in calcium, which is essential for healthy, strong bones, and teeth, and vitamin K, which is known to prevent osteoporosis and osteopenia.
-Check out “Calcium-Rich Foods: Tasty Choices are Easy to Find” and “The Role of Vitamin K in Natural Osteoporosis Treatment” for more information.
+Tomatoes are rich in calcium, which is essential for healthy, strong bones, and teeth, and vitamin K, which may prevent osteoporosis and osteopenia.
+Check out “The Role of Vitamin K in Natural Osteoporosis Treatment” for more information.

 #3.
-Tomatoes contain lots of vitamin A to benefit your hair, eyes, and heart.
+Tomatoes contain lots of vitamin A to benefit your hair and eyes.
 Two other carotenoids found in tomatoes are beta-carotene and alpha-carotene.
-The body converts these carotenoids into vitamin A, which promotes healthy vision, skin, and hair.
-And although experts still aren’t sure exactly how vitamin A effects the heart, a recent study found that the heart does positively respond to the amount of vitamin A stored in the body.
+The body converts these carotenoids into vitamin A, which helps promote healthy vision, skin, and hair.

 TOMATOES ARE A NIGHTSHADE FRUIT—SHOULD I AVOID THEM?

-You may have heard that NFL quarterback Tom Brady and his wife Gisele Bundchen follow a very strict diet and they abstain from consuming any nightshades.
+You may have heard of diets that are very strict on abstaining from consuming any nightshades.
 But what are nightshades and why are they bad?

 Nightshade fruits and vegetables belong to the family of Solanaceae plants of the Solanum genus and include tomatoes, potatoes, eggplant, peppers, tomatillos, and some types of berries.
-While these fruits and veggies are very healthy for you, a small group of people have a sensitivity to them that could cause joint pain, digestive issues, headaches, depression, and inflammation.
+While these fruits and veggies can be part of a healthy diet, some people have a sensitivity to them that could cause joint pain, digestive issues, headaches, depression, and inflammation.

-If you notice any of the above symptoms after eating nightshade fruits and vegetables, it’s best to avoid them altogether.
-Talk to your doctor about food allergy testing and whether eliminating these foods is right for you.
+If you notice any of the above symptoms after eating nightshade fruits and vegetables, it may be best to eliminate them until you talk to your doctor about food allergy testing and whether eliminating these foods is right for you.

 #4.
-They can lower your risk of developing kidney stones.
-Studies show that foods rich in antioxidants can prevent kidney stones from forming, which makes tomatoes an ideal choice for maintaining kidney health.
-Plus, tomatoes contain high amounts of water and potassium, which can also lower your risk of developing kidney stones.
+They may lower your risk of developing kidney stones.
+Studies have shown that foods rich in antioxidants may prevent kidney stones from forming.
+Tomatoes contain high amounts of water and about 6% of your daily value of potassium, which can also lower your risk of developing kidney stones.
 For more details, check out “Preventing Kidney Stones.”

 #5.
-Tomatoes can repair damage caused by smoking.
-A recent study found that vegetables and fruits—particularly tomatoes and apples—can slow down the declining lung function of ex-smokers over a period of 10 years.
+Tomatoes may repair damage caused by smoking.
+One study found that vegetables and fruits—particularly tomatoes and apples—can slow down the declining lung function of ex-smokers over a period of 10 years.
 Compared with adults who ate fewer than one tomato a day, those who ate more than two tomatoes experienced slower lung function decline.

 #6.
-They can help prevent several types of cancer.
-The high levels of lycopene and vitamins C and A can reduce your risk of prostate, colorectal, and stomach cancer.
-Antioxidant-rich foods are also known to neutralize harmful free radicals in the blood, which can cause cell damage.
+They may help prevent several types of cancer.
+The high levels of lycopene and vitamins C and A may reduce your risk of prostate, colorectal, and stomach cancer.
+Antioxidant-rich foods have also been shown to neutralize harmful free radicals in the blood, which can cause cell damage.

 What Are the Health Benefits of Tomatoes When Cooked vs. Raw?

 Despite the increasing popularity of consuming raw foods, you can still gain nutrients from cooked vegetables.
 For example, the body’s ability to utilize lycopene actually inceases when tomatoes are cooked vs. raw.
-(Keep in mind, however, that raw tomatoes are still a good source of lycopene.)
+(Raw tomatoes are still a good source of lycopene.)